 Disney Magic Dining

 The genius who devised the unique dining scheme on Disney ships should win an award for creativity on the seas.
-Although we enjoy traditional two-seating dining, it is rare that we actually show up in the dining room every night on a seven-night cruise, often choosing room service or the casual buffet at least once.
-Magic's special "dining rotation," though, made it fun and exciting to go to dinner.
-We plan a date night at Palo or a night at the buffet that's based on a restaurant we might not care if we miss or, on a four-night cruise, for the night we'd be at the same restaurant twice.
+Although we enjoy traditional set-seating dining, it's rare that we actually show up in the dining room every night on a seven-night cruise, often choosing room service or the casual buffet at least once.
+Magic's special "dining rotation" made it fun and exciting to go to dinner.

-There are three main restaurants on Magic, and every cruiser gets to dine in each of them at least once (twice on weeklong cruises).
-You remain at the same table number with the same dining companions and servers, but show up at a different location each night.
+There are three main restaurants on Magic (Animator's Palate, Lumiere's and Carioca's), and every cruiser gets to dine in each of them at least once (twice on weeklong cruises).
+With rotational dining, you remain at the same table number with the same dining companions and servers, but show up at a different location each night.
 Dining times are set at 5:45 and 8:15 p.m.; as always on family-friendly cruise ships, the earlier dining times cater to families with young kids, so plan accordingly.

 Lumiere's is the fanciest and most traditional dining room of the three, with Art Deco decor and a French-inspired menu.
-The restaurant is inspired by luxury liners from the heyday of transatlantic crossings.
+The restaurant evokes luxury liners from the heyday of transatlantic crossings.

-The actual rotation you are assigned makes little difference in the overall dining experience, except that you may dine in the first dining room on your rotation more than others, depending on the number of nights in your cruise.
-Preferred rotations can be requested at time of booking, but they are not guaranteed.
+The actual rotation you are assigned makes little difference in the overall dining experience, except that you might dine in the first dining room on your rotation more than others, depending on the number of nights in your cruise.
+Preferred rotations can be requested at time of booking, but they're not guaranteed.

-Palo, the adults-only fine dining bistro, levies a $25 per-person charge for supper and for its popular Champagne brunch.
-Located aft on Deck 10, this intimate and brand-new-looking restaurant is decorated with handmade Italian glass finials and table lamps, a calming color scheme of burnished ochres and blues, and window walls on three sides.
-There you'll find wonderful Italian/Mediterranean cuisine to rival that of any similar upscale land-based dining establishment.
-We swooned over the portabella mushroom with polenta appetizer, which was large enough for a meal.
-All of the fish and seafood dishes were superb, as was the perfectly prepared filet mignon.
-The brunch is an even better bargain ...
-Champagne, cold buffet with seafood and meats, breads, salads, cakes and desserts, plus a hot made-to-order selection of eggs, meat or fish.
-Book early: the restaurant is small, and while supper is available nightly, the Champagne brunch takes place only three times per seven-night cruise.
+Palo, the adults-only fine dining bistro, levies a $25 per-person charge for both dinner and its popular Champagne Brunch (which includes a glass of champagne for passengers 21 and over).
+Located aft on Deck 10, this intimate restaurant is decorated with handmade Italian glass finials and table lamps, a calming color scheme of burnished ochres and blues, and windowed walls on three sides.
+You'll find wonderful Italian/Mediterranean cuisine to rival that of any similar upscale land-based dining establishment.
+The brunch features a cold buffet with seafood and meats, breads, salads, cakes and desserts, plus a hot made-to-order selection of eggs, meat and fish.
+Book early, as the restaurant is small; while dinner is available nightly, the brunch takes place only three times per seven-night cruise.

-One thing to note is that Disney broke the barrier and is now offering soft drinks (Coca-Cola products) free of charge.
-They are available at meals and at the 24-hour drink station on Deck 9 aft, but if you get them from a bar or room service, you'll still have to pay.
+Note: Disney offers soft drinks (Coca-Cola products) free of charge at meals and at the 24-hour drink station on Deck 9 aft, but if you get them from a bar or room service, you'll still have to pay.